wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 ![post-operator-k8s](/images/hosting/post-operator-k8s.svg)

-This architectural shift facilitates the introduction of additional customer features (like OpenTelemetry, Prometheus, HPAs, Kafka, and image updates) without requiring manual Terraform operations by SRE/Infrastructure teams.
+This architectural shift enables additional features (like OpenTelemetry, Prometheus, HPAs, Kafka, and image updates) without requiring manual Terraform operations by SRE/Infrastructure teams.

 To commence with a base installation of the W&B Pre-Operator, ensure that `post-operator.tf` has a `.disabled` file extension and `pre-operator.tf` is active (that does not have a `.disabled` extension).
 Those files can be found [here](https://github.com/wandb/terraform-aws-wandb/tree/main/docs/operator-migration).